Armaan-ux/ai-solutions-analyst-scenarioA-pandher/README.md

 ### **1.7 Problem Statement**
 Design an **AI-augmented, bilingual triage and routing workflow** that automatically converts inbound requests from multiple channels into structured, auditable records, routes each to the correct destination, and notifies the appropriate field manager—while ensuring accuracy, human validation where needed, and measurable SLA improvement.

----

-### **1.8 Section Summary**
-This section establishes clear operational assumptions, quantifiable KPIs, and realistic constraints, forming the foundation for a scalable, risk-aware AI-assisted solution that enhances both efficiency and accountability across Harvard’s field operations.

 </details>